supapraisekb/AWS/aws-educate-labs/04-getting_started_with_networking_lab/aws_networking_lab.md

 # Task 1: Exploring the Example of VPC Configuration

-In this section, i explored the example VPC provided by AWS.
+In this section, I explored the example VPC provided by AWS.
 It is a model of the default VPC created with every AWS account.

 VPCs are logically isolated from other Virtual networks in the AWS cloud.